deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG34.png" alt="">

-Since the zero flag has been set, we will NOT take the jump and instead move on to the next `test ax, 0xFFF` function.
+Since the zero flag has been set, we will NOT take the jump and instead move on to the next instruction,`test ax, 0xFFF`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG35.png" alt="">